Psystec/Once-Human-Midi-Maestro/README.md

 - Automatically selects paino keys only in a midi file (no need to select tracks).
 - Skip Octaves, to resolve some of the annoying piano issues in Once Human.
 - Mearge Octaves, play the Shift and Control keys in the normal octave.
+- Added a delay to when Shift and Ctrl keys are pressed to compensate for the game's stutter.
 - Adust the tempo of a song being played.
 - Repeat song.
 (Loops a song lol)
 - A debug log screen where you can see all the notes being played.